Middle School

 Toby Whisenhunt

-Director of Debate, Highland Park ISD for 16 years
+Director of Debate, Highland Park ISD for more than 2 decades.

 Division Staff